An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Multi-Core Coflow Scheduling

 \section{Multi-Core Coflow Scheduling}

-This section presents an approximation algorithm (Algorithm \ref{alg:alg1}) for multi-coflow scheduling in heterogeneous multi-core OCS networks under the \textit{not-all-stop} reconfiguration model, and establishes its provable performance guarantees.
-The proposed method consists of three main components: (i) LP-guided global coflow ordering, (ii) inter-core flow allocation, and (iii) intra-core circuit scheduling.
+This section presents an LP-guided scheduling framework for multi-coflow scheduling in heterogeneous multi-core OCS networks under the \textit{not-all-stop} reconfiguration model.
+The LP-guided global order is integrated with the subsequent inter-core flow allocation and intra-core circuit scheduling stages.
+We describe the complete approximation algorithm in Algorithm \ref{alg:alg1} and establish its provable performance guarantees.

-To support algorithm design, we derive a local single-core lower bound associated with a given inter-core flow allocation, which characterizes the minimum completion time requirement on a single core.
-To support the approximation analysis, we then construct a prefix-aware global lower bound via an ordering-based linear programming (LP) relaxation, which characterizes the overall scheduling performance.